yvelikova/axway-open-docs/content/en/blog/news/axwaydocs_are_opensource.md

 - anyone can edit them by submitting a pull request
 - technical writers review and publish the changes to the production website.

-All updates to the docs ARE published to the production portal - https://docs.axway.com/
+All updates to the docs are published to the Axway production portal - https://docs.axway.com/

 ## Ways to collaborate